 In the past, the world knew us as IHOP®, an American icon to our guests and a franchising company that was focused on providing strategic leadership and vision for our franchisees and on enhancing value for our shareholders.
 With this dedicated focus, we cultivated a core expertise in brand revitalization and franchising know-how which became the basis for the winning formula that has defined the financial success of our business in recent years.
 With the addition of Applebee’s® to the IHOP family of restaurants in November 2007, we made a bold new commitment to our brand revitalization abilities and to the power of franchising.
-Dine Brands promises to make our two businesses more powerful and more successful than either brand could have been apart.
-In July of 2015, Dine Brands sold off all remaining company-owned Applebee's restaurants, transforming Applebee's into a 100% franchised restaurant system.
-Our goal remains to provide delicious, innovative dishes and exceptional guest experiences each and every time a guest walks through either brand’s doors.
-As of September 30, 2018 there were approximately 3,700 Applebee’s and IHOP restaurants combined in 18 countries and approximately 380 franchisees, making Dine Brands one of the largest full-service restaurant companies in the world.
-As of September 30, 2018 there were approximately 3,700 Applebee’s and IHOP restaurants combined in 18 countries and approximately 380 franchisees, making Dine Brands one of the largest full-service restaurant companies in the world.
-Back to top
+Based in Glendale, California, Dine Brands Global, Inc. (NYSE: DIN), through its subsidiaries, franchises restaurants under both Applebee's Neighborhood Grill + Bar® and IHOP® brands.
+With over 3,400 restaurants combined in 16 countries and 338 franchisees as of December 31, 2021, Dine Brands is one of the largest full-service restaurant companies in the world.
+For more information on Dine Brands, visit the Company’s website located at www.dinebrands.com.

 Dine Brands Global, Inc.

 450 N. Brand Blvd., 7th Floor

 Phone: 866-995-DINE (3463)

 The headquarters for Dine Brands and the Applebee's and IHOP brands are located at